 This is a ‘hassle-free’ solution which may suit many contractors.

-Your umbrella company will pay you after deducting income tax (PAYE), National Insurance Contributions (NICs), and any other agreed deductions – such as their service charge (margin).
+Your umbrella company will pay you after deducting employment costs, personal tax and NICs and any other agreed-upon deductions, such as their monthly fee (margin) and pension contributions.

-If your contract is caught by IR35, it makes no difference to an umbrella company contractor, as you are already paying full PAYE and NICs on your earnings.
+If your contract is caught by IR35, it makes no difference to an umbrella company contractor, as you already pay full PAYE and NICs on your earnings.

-Some umbrella companies say that they are “HMRC compliant” or “IR35 compliant”.
-These are just marketing phrases – there should be no difference in the way contractors are taxed between different umbrella companies.
+Some umbrella companies claim to be “HMRC compliant” or “IR35 compliant.”
+These are just marketing phrases—there should be no difference in the way contractors are taxed between umbrella companies.

-The main ways to differentiate between the benefits provided by umbrella providers are in terms of customer service, the fees charged, and any ‘extras’ offered to clients, such as free insurance cover.
+The main ways to differentiate between the benefits provided by umbrella providers are customer service, reputation, monthly costs, and any ‘extras’ offered to clients, such as free insurance.

 Read more in our umbrella company section.